NAS Buyers Guide

 Seagate Exos

-Designed to handle the most rigorous workloads with capacities up to 16TB, the Seagate Exos enterprise class drives are perfect high-reliability solutions for servers, storage systems, and business-centric NAS systems.
+Seagate Exos HHDs are designed to handle the most rigorous workloads with capacities up to 32TB, the Seagate Exos enterprise class drives are perfect high-reliability solutions where unprecedented areal density, and proven performance combine for storage that’s hyper-efficient and more sustainable than ever.

 WD Red Family

-With drives up to 14TB, the WD Red series offers a wide array of solutions for customers looking to build a high performing NAS storage solution.
-WD Red and Red Plus drives are built for up to 8-bay NAS systems, and pack the power to store your precious data in one powerhouse unit.
-Increase the efficiency and productivity of your business with WD Red Pro drives, available for up to 24-bay NAS systems.
-Engineered to run cool and quiet and specifically designed for RAID environments, they feature noise and vibration protection to prevent excessive wear and tear from spinning constantly within a NAS array.
+The WD Red series of HDDs offers a wide array of solutions for customers looking to build a high performing NAS.
+WD Red Plus drives are built for up to 8-bay NAS systems, whilst WD Red Pro drives are designed for up to 24-bay NAS systems.
+Both are engineered to run cool and quiet and specifically designed for RAID environments, they feature noise and vibration protection to prevent excessive wear and tear from spinning constantly within a NAS array.

 WD Purple